iyanu27/SCA_FINAL_PROJECT/README.md

 3. Google Compute Engine
 4. Terraform (for automating resource creation)

-A GCP project can have up to five VPC networks, and each Compute Engine instance belongs to one VPC network.
-If interested in the Terraform [GCP provider](https://www.terraform.io/docs/providers/google/index.html) docs or more generally about Terraform resources read [here](https://www.terraform.io/docs/configuration/resources.html).

 ### Terraform Installation
 1. Copy link address for [Terraform](https://www.terraform.io/downloads.html) download
   ```